kamjin1996/AutoI18n-For-NextJs/README.md

 ## Usage

 The tool interface is simple and intuitive.
 Configure it as needed, then submit and preview the effects.
+You can view the [docs](https://autoi18n.dev/docs)

 ## Limitations